teler-sh/teler-waf/README.md

 Here are some limitations of using teler-waf:

 - **Performance overhead**: teler-waf may introduce some performance overhead, as the teler-waf will need to process each incoming request.
-This can potentially slow down the overall performance of your application, especially if you have a high volume of traffic.
-Benchmark:
+If you have a high volume of traffic, this can potentially slow down the overall performance of your application significantly, _especially_ if you enable the CVEs threat detection.
+See benchmark below:

 ```console
 $ go test -bench . -cpu=4